Installation

 Install from PackageCloud

-EventStoreDB has pre-built packages available for Debian-based distributionsopen in new window , manual instructions for distributions that use RPMopen in new window , or you can build from sourceopen in new window.
-The final package name to install is eventstore-oss.
+EventStoreDB has pre-built packages available for Debian-based distributions , manual instructions for distributions that use RPM , or you can build from source.
+The final package name to install is eventstore-oss

 If you installed from a pre-built package, the server is registered as a service.
 Therefore, you can start EventStoreDB with: